 Which Microphone Delivers the Best Audio for Teaching Online?

 Sound is often the most overlooked aspect of teaching online.
 When students get confused, it’s either because the audio went static or they didn’t hear what you said.

 Computer built-in microphones may work but their fixed position can employ a thin sound and low volume of your voice.
-If you’re looking to enhance this experience, you may want to know the best types of microphone with the highest quality audio:
+If you’re looking to enhance this experience, you may want to know the best types of microphones with the highest quality audio:

 2) HEADSETS WITH MICROPHONE

 Headsets with microphones are traditional but the most popular microphone.
 Headsets typically deliver a smooth listening feature that boosts noise cancellation.
 It makes a useful gadget that allows focusing more on the speech of the other person.
 With this system, you are sure to deliver a clear and bold voice all the time.

 Headsets are generally designed with a combined monophonic or dual stereophonic earpiece with a boom microphone.